Michael McCormack (Australian politician): Advocacy for corporal punishment and the death penalty

 In other editorials, he called for the return of caning in high schools, saying "there is nothing wrong, in my opinion, with students [...] being given a 'stinging reminder' about how to conduct themselves".
 He also voiced support for the death penalty.

 When asked for comment by The Guardian, he said that "editorial views expressed more than 25 years ago in no way reflect how my views and community views have changed since publication [...] as people get older and start families, and grow as members of their community it is completely reasonable their views change over time".

 Pacific Islands comments

 In August 2019, McCormack was Acting Prime Minister while the Prime Minister, Scott Morrison, was at a Pacific Islands Forum.
 Morrison was being criticized by Pacific Islands leaders for Australia's contribution to global warming and rising sea levels, which threatened their low-lying territories.
-McCormack assured an Australian audience: "They’ll continue to survive because many of their workers come here and pick our fruit".
+McCormack assured an Australian audience: "They'll continue to survive because many of their workers come here and pick our fruit".

-Pork-barrelling comments
+Pork-barrelling

 In January 2020, McCormack's deputy leader Bridget McKenzie resigned her ministerial post after she admitted to having breached the ministerial code of conduct and widespread accusations of pork barrelling.

 It was subsequently revealed that regional infrastructure grants program administered by McCormack in the months leading up to the 2019 federal election awarded 94 per cent of its grants to electorates held or targeted by the Coalition.